 SB 466, (Sen. Bruce Thompson): We fully support this legislation, which would reinstate the Obama/Trump era restrictions of delivering the abortion pill via telemedicine and direct mail in Georgia.

-Status: The Senate has voted in favor of the bill (31-22) and it has been sent to the House for consideration in a committee.
+Status: The Senate voted in favor of the bill (31-22) last week and it has been sent to the House for consideration in committee.

 Support: “Saving Girls Sports Act”

 We support SB 435 (Sen. Marty Harbin), which would ban any biological males from participating in biological female sports.